AfterLogic WebMail Pro 8 can be automatically installed and configured on Ubuntu Linux, Debian Linux or any compatible Linux distribution.

 If new version is available, it will be installed, preserving the product configuration and any plugins you may have installed.

-Please keep in mind that this distribution method is still experimental.
-If you encounter any issues, feel free to post reports at the forum topic.
+If you encounter any issues, feel free to post reports at the Aurora Issue tracker.